-- Set the vehicle's brakes up.
+- Make sure that the transport vehicle's brakes are engaged.

 - Chock the vehicles' wheels.

 - Engage a trailer restraint system, if available, as the restraint can help prevent the trailer from separating from the loading dock.